 Certified copies of records or documents may be requested using the Certified Document form.
 Inquiries regarding the status of your request may be made to (202) 551-7230.

 You will be contacted within one (1) business day to confirm receipt of your request.
-ORMS will service the request within twenty (20) business days.
-Our requests are processed in the order in which they are received.
+The Office of Records Management Services will process the request within twenty (20) business days.
+Requests are processed in the order in which they are received.

 How to Access or Request Records Not Accessible via SEC Website

 For public records not posted to the web (usually dated prior to 1996) including SEC records and documents, historic Commission filings, special reports and studies, speeches, and testimony you may use any of the following three methods:

 Submit a written request to: